-In Mere Christianity, C. S. Lewis makes the moral argument for God’s existence by giving us examples of everyday encounters with our standards for behavior.
-Especially the standard of conduct that we expect in other people.
+In Mere Christianity, C. S. Lewis makes the moral argument for God’s existence by giving us examples of everyday encounters with our standards of behavior.
+Especially the standard of conduct that we expect from other people.
 These examples show our universal sense of right and wrong, which begs the question: Where does this sense of morality find its source?
-The moral argument for God’s existence is not the only or strongest one that the apologist can utilize, but it does call on the necessary external source for an explanation.
+The moral argument for God’s existence is not the only or strongest one that the apologist can use, but it calls on the external source for an explanation.

 Lewis makes the distinction clear between a moral choice and a psychological condition.
 If one is under the influence of a damaged psyche, a just ethical decision can escape them.
 The consideration for a decision to be sinful must be under the requisite sound state of mind.
 We are often told not to judge others based on past actions.
 But one must factor in the conditions around the decision as well.
 Lewis refers to the small “central self” which one navigates either toward God or Hell, and the mark that our decisions leave on that self can be profound regardless of their size.

-Lewis addresses several relationships as regards how humans relate to each other in a well-functioning manner.
+Lewis addresses several relationships with regards to how humans relate to each other in a well-functioning manner.
 The primary association for the individual to maintain is the horizontal one.
 How we interact and adequately deal with each other is compared by Lewis to being ships at sea.

-This analogy serves to illustrate one of the ways the human-machine can go wrong in their voyage.
+This analogy serves to illustrate one way the human-machine can go wrong in their voyage.
 We have to get along to proceed well and build a functioning society.
-On a personal level, the individual has to hold themselves accountable to a standard of behavior vis a vis their daily interactions with others.
-As Lewis points out, it is often the case that this particular relationship is where people most find fault.
+On a personal level, the individual has to hold themselves accountable to a standard of behavior vis-à-vis their daily interactions with others.
+As Lewis points out, often this relationship is where people most find fault.
 A sense of fair play and justice, our moral sense, is quickly applied to others when we sense an affront.
 Paul reminds us of this hypocrisy in Romans 2:1, where he exclaims, “You have no excuse, everyone of you who passes judgment, for, in that which you judge another, you condemn yourself.”

 This sense of fair play applies to the community in particular.
 To function well, we must share a standard set of values found in the objective moral standard.
 This ethical standard must have a basis in an external unmutable God that the Christian God exemplifies.
 Of course, what one doesn’t consider immediately is the condition of their inner self.
 One must check the condition of our internal state and take a moral inventory based on those same objective standards.
 The external standard must be a transcendental moral value.
 The author J.W.
 Wallace uses the extreme example of torturing babies for fun.
 No sane human would agree that torturing children for fun is acceptable.
 If objective standards don’t exist, it would be okay to torture for pleasure in some scenarios.